mars-f/conduit-docs/getting-started.rst

 Landing the changes
 -------------------

-Everything looks good, the reviewers have approved our changes.
+Everything looks good: the reviewers have approved our changes.
 Let's land our changes in mainline.

 On your revision page in Phabricator click the "View in Lando" link in the right-hand menu: